hugo-tomas/Exploring-different-imputation-techniques-in-the-reconstruction-of-CT-lung-images/README.md

 The CA model demonstrated notable capability in recreating vascular textures without graininess, but sometimes mismatched pixel intensities with adjacent regions.
 Despite this, CA maintained strong performance even with substantial data loss.
 The EC model excelled in capturing textural variation in hyperdense regions but struggled with bone delineation, producing occasional diffuse and unrealistic patterns while generally maintaining structural outlines despite large omissions.

 The ESMII model delivered some of the highest-quality reconstructions, with outputs nearly indistinguishable from valid regions, even at high missing data levels.
 While it excelled in texture replication, it struggled with finer details, particularly in capturing certain "roughness."
-Finally, the MS method, though occasionally challenged by complex structures, generated realistic images with minimal discontinuities, achieving one of the closest textural matches to adjacent regions.

    - ### Quantitative Results
      - #### Overall Analysis